HADAHENO/7asebatiya_7elwan/README.md

 3. Evaluate the model's inference speed and resource usage.
 4. Test the model on various Arabic dialects and accents to assess its generalization capabilities.

-For a more comprehensive evaluation, consider using additional metrics such as Character Error Rate (CER) and Real-Time Factor (RTF).
+For a more comprehensive evaluation, consider using additional metrics such as Character Error Rate (CER).